English – Writing

 With regards to writing, we intend for pupils at BGL to write with confidence and for a variety of purposes and audiences; clearly, accurately and coherently, adapting their language and style as required.
 We aim to provide a wide range of opportunities for writing in order to ensure that pupils write daily.
 A BGL pupil will develop a strong understanding of grammar and punctuation and will acquire strategies to enable them to become independent learners in English (spelling rules and patterns and how to tackle unfamiliar words when reading).
 We encourage pupils to take pride in their writing, following the Penpals handwriting scheme and to present their work to a high standard.
 Ultimately we aim to create a positive writing culture in school where writing is promoted, enjoyed and considered a ‘pleasure’ for all pupils.

 Teachers moderate pupils work in school and in cluster meetings with other schools to ensure accurate assessments are made.

 These will be held once a term during assessment weeks and will take the form of:-

 End of Key Stage SAT tests in Y2 and Y6 in Reading, Writing and Spelling

-Grammar and Spelling tests in Years 1-5.
+Grammar and Spelling tests in Years 1-6.